Ottawa

 Canada is one of the United States' most important economic partners.
 Home to one of the best public education systems in the world, Canada is a booming talent hub across all industries, including tech, financial services, healthcare, and agriculture.
 Despite being a relatively small country by population, Canada's GDP is approaching $2 trillion.
 Companies looking to expand globally can hire top Canadian talent by partnering with an EOR service like Via.

-Hiring in Canada presents employers with an opportunity to recruit new talent, especially across borders.
+Hiring in Canada presents employers with an opportunity to recruit top talent, especially in the tech space.
 Employers can handle the hiring process themselves by opening an entity, or work with an Employer-of-Record (EOR) service like Via to build out their team in Canada.

 Whichever path you choose, there’s a lot to know about hiring in Canada.